 Hunger and Malnutrition

 We've all seen news reports about people who are starving in countries plagued by war or drought.
-Unfortunately, many people in the world go hungry because they can't get enough to eat most of the time.
+Unfortunately, millions of people in the world go hungry because they can't get enough to eat most of the time.

 What Are Hunger and Malnutrition?